 - Valid pipe names begin with \pipe and follow the same naming restrictions as MS-DOS file names.
 The default pipe name for Adaptive Server is \pipe\sybase\query. - To avoid conflict, always use unique pipe names of the same "length" (levels) for all Sybase products on your computer.
-For example, you might select \pipe\sybase\query for Adaptive Server and \pipe\backup\query for Backup Server. - Do not use pipe names such as \pipe\sql and \pipe\sql\query, because they do not ensure uniqueness. - When adding a network entry to access a server on a remote network computer, such as on a client, preface the pipe name for the QUERY service with:
+For example, you might select \pipe\sybase\query for Adaptive Server and \pipe\backup\query for Backup Server. - Do not use pipe names such as \pipe\sql and \pipe\sql\query, because they do not ensure uniqueness. - When adding a network entry to access a server on a remote network computer, such as on a client, preface the pipe name for the QUERY service with the following, where machine_name is the name of the computer that runs the server: